TIBCOSoftware/tibco-streaming-samples/docker/lv-1node/lv-1node-app/src/site/markdown/index.md

 On MacOS, the resources available to docker may need to be increased beyond the default - see CPUs and Memory settings on the Advanced tab of Docker preferences.

-## Creating an application archive project for Docker from TIBCO StreamBase&reg; Studio
+## Creating an application archive project for Docker from TIBCO Streaming&reg; Studio

-TIBCO StreamBase&reg; Studio can generate a project containing the necessary files to build and test a Docker image by selecting **Enable Docker support** when creating an application archive project :
+TIBCO Streaming&reg; Studio can generate a project containing the necessary files to build and test a Docker image by selecting **Enable Docker support** when creating an application archive project :

 ![create](images/create.png)